 Stori komin, Malo Grablje: tucked away at the edge of the abandoned village of Malo grablje, Stori komin is a great place to unwind, and taste traditional Dalmatian comfort food.
 You can hike there, or take a small road from the village of Milna to reach Malo grablje.
 The food is honest, well-prepared, and tasty.
 Try their veal and lamb chops.

-Kod None, Svirce: Despite somewhat bland décor and tour groups that stop here, food and service at this local tavern are superb.
-Svirce along with the neighboring village of Vrbanj is also the home of some Hvar winemakers.
-Combine a visit to the tavern Kod None with a visit to a couple of local wineries like PZ-Svirce, or Plancic Winery.
+Konoba Vrisnik, Vrisnik: This family-run tavern is one of our favorite places to eat on the island.
+The food is authentic, freshly made, and super tasty, and the service at this local tavern is superb.
+Here, people come for grilled fish and meat, but also for some old island’s dishes that you can hardly find anywhere else anymore.
+Vrisnik, along with the neighboring villages of Vrbanj and Pitve, is also the home of some good Hvar wineries.
+Combine a visit to the tavern tavern Vrisnik with a visit to a couple of local wineries like PZ-Svirce, or Plancic Winery.

 Oaza in Milna: Just a stone’s throw away from the beach, Oaza is a true gem meant for hedonists.
 The food is always fresh, tasty, and the restaurants offer great value for money.
 They serve anything made on a wood-burning grill, from meat, fish, and seafood, to yummy veggies soaked in olive oil.
 Love their zucchini fritters!